SAP-archive/cloud-application-security-sample/spring-security-acl/README.md

 docker-compose down
 ```

-To run the service locally you have two options: start it directly via Maven on the command line or within Eclipse.
+To run the service you have two options: start it directly via Maven on the command line or within Eclipse.

 In both cases, your application will be deployed to an embedded Tomcat web server and is visible at the address `http://localhost:8080/api/v1/ads/acl`.